Save Money on Fresh Fruits and Vegetables

 - Grow your own.

 A small raised bed or a few pots on a patio can yield a much greater harvest than you might imagine.
 Start from seeds for even greater savings.
-You can get started with these tips from Southside Community Land Trust.

 Storage and Prep Tips